anishmadan23/foundational_fsod/README.md

 See [MQDet README](MQDET_README.md) for details on installation and setup.

-## Replicating Detic ZS baseline on all datasets in RF-20VL
+## Replicating MQDet baseline on all datasets in RF-20VL
 1. We provide the csv file with links: `datasets_links.csv` .
 To download and preprocess the data, run

 ```bash